nmrenyi/nmrenyi.github.io/_posts/2021-01-13-NotesForEnglishInScience.md

    a curt note

-4. zeal adj. eagerness to do something, especially to achive a particular religious or political aim
+4. zeal adj. eagerness to do something, especially to achieve a particular religious or political aim

 5. sabotage v/n 蓄意破坏